spacetelescope/gwcs/docs/gwcs/selector_model.rst

 An IFU Example
 ==============

-``GWCS`` has a special `~gwcs.selector.SelectorModel` class which provides a mapping of transforms to regions on the detector or to other quantities and the means to switch between or select a transform for a certain label.
-We show here how this can be used to describe the WCS of an IFU observation.
+The `~gwcs.selector.RegionsSelector` class maps transforms to regions on the detector and provides the means to select a transform for a specific region.
+The example below uses this class to describe the WCS of an IFU observation.

 For this example we look at an IFU with 6 slits.
 In general each slit has a WCS asosciated with it.
 The output coordinate frame for each slit is a composite frame with two frames, `~gwcs.coordinate_frames.CelestialFrame` and `~gwcs.coordinate_frames.SpectralFrame`.
 For each slit the WCS object transforms pixel coordinates to world coordinates (RA, DEC, lambda).
 For the sake of brevity we assime the transform for each slit has been created.
 A detailed example of how to create a transform is in the ref: imaging_example.

 In order to use the `~gwcs.selector.SelectorModel` we need a list of labels and a mask.
 Labels are integers or strings (less efficient) which map to the location of slits in pixel space.
 Each label has a transform associated with it.
 The mask is an array with the size of the detector where each item in the array corresponds to a pixel on the detector and its value is the slice number (label) this pixel belongs to.